 Here's a simplified overview of capital gains tax rates on shares:

-Article 5 in the Andorran Law on Personal Income Tax exempts individuals from paying tax on capital gains from shareholdings as long as they own less than 25% of the company in question.
-There is no minimum holding period requirement.
+Article 5 of the Andorran Income Tax Law exempts individuals from paying tax on capital gains from shareholdings as long as they own less than 25% of the company, as well as on gains from investment funds and dividends.
+There is no minimum holding period.
 On the other hand, losses cannot be deducted or carried forward.
-If you own more than 25% of a company, you won't have to pay any taxes on the sale proceeds after holding them for 10 years or more.
-However, if you sell before that 10-year mark, you'll be taxed 10% on the sale proceeds.
+If you own more than 25% of the shares in a company, you don't have to pay tax on the sale proceeds if you hold the shares for 10 years or more.
+However, if you sell before the 10-year mark, you'll be taxed at 10%.

 Belgium is a tax-heavy country with one of the highest effective tax rates in the world.
 There is hope for those looking for a tax break, however – capital gains are generally not taxed in Belgium as long as two conditions are met: the gains must arise within the "normal" scope of personal asset management, and the investment activity must not be of a professional nature.
 Although Belgium has a top marginal tax rate of 53%, one professor still thought it was fair to call Belgium a "tax haven" due to the exemption.